How to Transition Your Skincare Routine for Each Season

 What to Add or Adjust

-• Use a gentle exfoliator two to three times a week to remove buildup and improve texture.
-AHAs like glycolic or lactic acid are great options, or try enzyme exfoliants for a softer approach.
+• Use a gentle exfoliator two to three times a week to remove buildup and improve texture: Gentle exfoliants are great options, or try enzyme exfoliants for a softer approach.

-• Start or restart daily sunscreen.
-UV radiation climbs fast in spring.
+• Consider using daily sunscreen: Sun intensity increases in spring.
 Even if it’s cloudy, apply SPF 30 or higher every morning.

-• Consider adding a vitamin C serum.
-It brightens, evens skin tone, and protects against pollution and UV exposure.
+• Consider adding a vitamin C serum: It brightens, evens skin tone, and helps support the look of skin exposed to pollution and sunlight.

 Summer Skincare: Stay Light, Clear, and Protected